The Lion's Head / The Old Times Gust House / The Harp

-Olde worlde ersatz pub lettering on windows which looks convincing.
+Olde worlde ersatz pub lettering on windows often looks convincing.
 We include them here as an example of nostalgic decoration which can also be seen on the genuinely very old (16th or 17th century) Spread Eagle public house in Eagle Street.

 Ipswich Historic Lettering: Lions Head 6 Ipswich Historic Lettering: Lions Head 52012 images

-Since around 1910 the public house which stood at the junction of Freehold Road and Cauldwell Hall Road (opposite the jaws of Marlborough Road) was The Lion's Head, but in 2012 it is called 'The Old Times Guest House'.
+By 2012 the pub was named 'The Old Times Guest House' as it was owned by the people who ran The Old Times on the Spring Road/Cauldwell Hall Road crossroads.
 We noticed the frosted glass lettering in the ground floor windows and it was only when these photographs were taken in November 2012 that it became clear (no pun intended) that they were stick-on vinyls.
 Almost certainly.

 Ipswich Historic Lettering: Lions Head 1